 “We belong to OCCA because it gives steady support for the arts in Lincoln County.
 We love to visit the Visual Arts Center and its rotating exhibits on a regular basis, attend the numerous plays, and attend the Newport Symphony Orchestra.
 We also appreciate the diversity of programs that OCCA supports and also brings in, like the Met Opera and the Oregon Coast Jazz Party.” – John and Melody Lavrakas

-We’d like to thank our renewing members in April:
+We’d like to thank our new and renewing members in May & June:

 Celebrate The Arts – OCCA presents high-quality arts experiences on the Oregon coast – the Metropolitan Opera and National Theatre London HD seasons, annual Oregon Coast Jazz Party, Newport Paper and Book Arts Festival, and 20+ exhibitions – all at two venues, the Newport Performing Arts Center and the Newport Visual Arts Center.